Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 The Human Factor in Data Degradation

 Manual data entry remains the single biggest culprit behind dirty CRM data.
-Sales reps rushing through deal updates, marketing teams uploading unsanitized lists, and customer success managers creating duplicate contact records—each action introduces small errors that multiply.
-According to HubSpot's 2023 State of Marketing, marketers continue to struggle with data silos and fragmentation, pointing to ongoing challenges in maintaining clean, unified data across teams.
+Sales reps rushing through deal updates, marketing teams uploading unsanitized lists, and customer success managers creating duplicate contact records, each action introduces small errors that multiply.
+Marketers continue to struggle with data silos and fragmentation, which makes clean, unified data across teams hard to maintain.

 What's worse: your team doesn't realize they're creating problems.
 When someone selects "Other" from a dropdown instead of creating a proper category, or when deal stages get updated based on gut feel rather than clear criteria, your HubSpot data hygiene suffers invisibly.